rthayanithi/rthayanithi/README.md

-- 👋 Hi, I’m @rthayanithi
+- 👋 Hi, I’m @rajalakshmi thayanithi
 - 👀 I’m interested in digging into more and new EDI concepts
 - 🌱 I’m currently learning EDI
 - 💞️ I’m looking to collaborate on anything related to SCM